ExplainableML/uot-fm/README.md

 Note, that here we also adjust the number of iterations such that the total amount of seen images will stay the same during training.

-By default, all models will be evaluated every `config.training.eval_freq` iterations.
+By default, all models will be evaluated every `config.training.eval_freq` iterations during training.

 ![](assets/celeba256_samples.png)